Aspenini/Evidence-Manager/README.md

 - **Person Management**: Add, view, and delete people from your evidence database
 - **Information Organization**: Store various types of information (usernames, addresses, phone numbers, etc.) for each person
 - **Image Management**: Add and organize images with thumbnail previews
+- **Audio Management**: Add and organize audio files with playback support
+- **Video Management**: Add and organize video files with playback support
 - **Auto-Organization**: Automatically creates folder structure and organizes data
 - **Clean Interface**: Modern, intuitive GUI with tabbed interface
 - **Data Persistence**: All data is saved in JSON format and organized in folders